shreyrai99/Flask_ML_Deployment/README.md

 This is my Template for deploying machine learning models.
 The machine learning algorithm is simple multiple regression.

 ### Structure
-1. model.py - This contains code fot our Machine Learning model to predict employee salaries absed on trainign data in 'hiring.csv' file.
+1. model.py
-2. app.py - This contains Flask APIs that receives employee details through GUI or API calls, computes the precited value based on our model and returns it.
+2. app.py
-3. request.py - This uses requests module to call APIs already defined in app.py and dispalys the returned value.
+3. request.py
-4. templates - This folder contains the HTML template to allow user to enter employee detail and displays the predicted employee salary.
+4. templates

 ### Running the project
 1. Ensure that you are in the project home directory.
 Create the machine learning model by running below command -